YinruiLiu/yinruiliu.github.com/outreach.md

 <table border="0">
   <tr>
     <td width="40%">
-      Here are some of the elements I designed for the IGEM(International Genetically Engineered Machine) team of our univerisity.
+      Here are some of the elements I designed for the <a href="https://en.wikipedia.org/wiki/International_Genetically_Engineered_Machine">IGEM</a>(International Genetically Engineered Machine) team of our univerisity.
 (The UCAS-IGEM team has won gold for the third consecutive year!)
 I designed this using PhotoShop.
+All elements were made from scratch.
     </td>
     <td width="30%">
       <img src="https://yinruiliu.github.io/igem.png" width="100%">